-This course is on TED (https://ted.ucsd.edu) and should automatically appear on your TED account as soon as you register for the class.
-We will use TED to post announcements, information on experiments, exams, schedules, readings and practice material, experimental data, report guidelines, etc. Please check the site regularly and update yourself on the information provided.
+We will use TED to post announcements, information on experiments, exams, schedules, readings and practice material, experimental data, homework and report guidelines, etc. Please check the site regularly and familiarize yourself with the information provided.

 University Policy on Integrity of Scholarship